-Feast for the Senses is a wonderful celebration of your experiences in Morocco.
-Best that we keep the details a secret, so as not to spoil your enjoyment.
+Feast for the Senses Enjoy a wonderful celebration of your experiences in Morocco.
+We keep the details a secret, so as not to spoil your enjoyment.

-Shopping in the Souks & at The New Craft Centre Benefit from guidance on where to buy, how to bargain and how to spot the best quality local produce.
+Shopping in the Souks & at The New Craft Centre Benefit from guidance on where to buy, how much to pay, how to barter and how to spot the best quality local produce.

 The Herbalist’s Stall Learn to identify, use and recognise good quality spices for use in cookery as well as an unusual selection of natural remedies and cosmetics.

-Hammam Visit the local steam baths, using rhassoul mud, henna and soft soap to nourish you and your skin and hair, finishing with detoxifying rhassoul mud.
+Hammam Visit the local steam baths, using henna and soft soap to nourish you and your skin and hair, finishing with detoxifying rhassoul mud.

-Berber Villages of the High Atlas Mountains Gain an insight into rural Moroccan culture.
-Visit Berber households and cottage industry in the High Atlas mountains in an area not normally visited by foreigners.
+Berber Villages of the High Atlas Mountains Gain an insight into rural Moroccan culture by visiting our Berber friends’ homes and cottage industry in the High Atlas Mountains in an area not normally visited by tourists.
 Options to support community projects and take mint tea and a tasty tagine in a Berber home.

-Oasis and the Anti Atlas Mountains Provides an insight into subsistence farming and wildlife in the arid landscapes of valleys, oases and mountains bordering the Sahara as well as options to visit the bee project and a women’s cooperative we are involved with.
+Oasis and the Anti Atlas Mountains Learn about subsistence farming and wildlife in the arid landscapes of valleys, oases and mountains bordering the Sahara.
+Then visit a women’s argan oil cooperative.

-Jbel Sirwa and Taliouine, the Saffron Capital of Morocco In mid-autumn each year the harvest of saffron takes place in the beautiful Jbel Sirwa in the Anti Atlas Mountains.
+Jbel Sirwa and Taliouine, the Saffron Capital of Morocco Marvel at this beautiful crocus in mid-autumn when the harvest of saffron takes place in the beautiful Jbel Sirwa in the Anti Atlas Mountains.
 Or enjoy the almond blossom in January & February.
 And the Glaoui kasbah, the landscapes and the saffron cooperative are there to enjoy all year.

 Walking in the Atlas Mountains

 High Atlas Visit the verdant valleys at Imoulass and Afensou; the Mentaga, Irguiten and “Honey” Valleys.
-A variety of options in this little visited and verdant part of the High Atlas.
-The walks include panoramic views of the peaks, walks through oasis gardens, a gorge with pools where you can swim, and beautiful traditional villages.
+Walks include panoramic views of the peaks, walks through oasis gardens, a gorge with pools where you can swim, and beautiful traditional villages.

-Tiz n Test Pass A drive via the orange groves of the Souss Valley to the top of this spectacular mountain pass (2011m), widely held to be the finest in Morocco.
+Tiz n Test Pass Drive via the orange groves of the Souss Valley to the top of this spectacular mountain pass (2011m), widely held to be the finest in Morocco.
 Then take a half day trek.

-Anti Atlas Mountains we offer walks in remote part of the Anti Atlas Mountains including a beautiful palm filled gorge – a haven for wildlife, a superb Berber “castle” and an oasis with marvellous tufa deposits in the adjacent valley.
+Anti-Atlas Mountains Walk in nearer and more remote parts of the dry Anti-Atlas Mountains.
+Options include a beautiful palm filled gorge – a haven for wildlife, a superb Berber “castle” and an oasis with marvellous tufa deposits in the adjacent valley.